 First of all, I would need to come to see you so we can discuss exactly what the problems are, when they occur and general behaviour.
 Then we can begin to put some actions in place which will hopefully address the issues you’re experiencing.

-Focussed Consultation: This lasts up to 1.5 hours and concentrates on the main issues that you are finding problematic.
 We will discuss the background and the specific problems and then begin to put some corrective behaviours into play straight away.
-This consultation is a ‘stand alone’ consultation and carries a fee of £60.00.

-Additional home visits would be a set fee of £60.00 each to discuss further issues or additional behaviour problems.
+Additional home visits would be a set fee of £40.00 per hour to continue working on previously considered issues or discuss further issues or additional behaviour problems.